suyashsingh/chartjs-samples/README.md

-# chartjs-samples
+# Chart.js Chart Samples
-Chart.js visualization samples
+Data visualization using Chart.js.

 ## Contents
-1. `hello-world-chart.html` Maiden voyage to charting using chartjs.
+1. `hello-world-chart.html`: Maiden voyage to charting using chartjs.
+2. `responsive-chart.html`: Integrating Chart.js with Bootstrap 4.
+3. `multiple-charts.html`: Multiple responsive charts in a page.
+4. `chart-with-animation-customization.html`: Changing the default animation type
+5. `chart-with-title-customization.html`: Enabling / Customizing chart title.

 ## Notes
 1. At bare minimum, a chart can be created using (chart customization options